devwheel/devwheel.github.io/_posts/ACS Integration.markdown

 Once you create the service, you will minimally need to setup your usage keys (primarily the connection string).
 So now we’re ready to roll!

 ## Now the Code
+This sample is based on the e .Net Framework vs .Net Core as there are some samples that utilize .Net Core out there and it is my belief that there is still a lot of .Net Framework web applications out there that could easily use this article as a recipe for integration.
+The illustration below documents the settings that I used to create the .Net Web Application.
+Note that I added Web API to the solution.

 ## Authentication
 ACS allows you to create identities and manage your access tokens.
 The identities created do not contain any PII data so you would typically map that identity as a property of your application’s identity solution.
 For a real “quick start” there is a nice sample that implements this in an Azure function.
 We will go ahead and implement it as part of our solution so we will need a web API to do this.
 I’m going to create 2 APIs for this.
 Below is the 2 APIs that I created for token management.
 •	The first API creates the user and gets a token for that new user.
-•	The second API refreshes a token for a user that has an identity.
+•	The second API refreshes a token for a user that has an "identity".
 The returned tokenResponse will have a structure like: